 Department News

-Congratulations to Dr. Gabriel Raeburn!
+Congratulations to Dr. Jeremy Steinberg!

 With particular strengths in the study of Christianity, Judaism, American religions, Islam, secularism, Buddhism, and other Asian religions, the Department of Religious Studies emphasizes descriptive, historical, and theoretical approaches to the study of religion.